Anthony Davis Thinks He’s The Best Basketball Player In The Game

 Davis is entering his seventh season in the league and has finished third in MVP voting last season while averaging 28.1 points, 11.8 rebounds and a league-high 2.6 blocks per night.

-Despite sharing the floor with center DeMarcus Cousins for half the season before he went down with an achilles injury, Davis led New Orleans to the playoffs and won a playoff series for the first time in his career, sweeping Portland in the first round.
+Despite sharing the floor with center DeMarcus Cousins for half the season before he went down with an Achilles injury, Davis led New Orleans to the playoffs and won a playoff series for the first time in his career, sweeping Portland in the first round.

 Anthony Davis thinks he's the best player in the @NBA, do you agree? ????